 Name:

 Student ID:

 Program:

-To be completed before signing the "Autorización de Entrega Diploma" form.
+To be completed before signing the "Autorización de Entrega Diploma" document of Registar Office.

-PhD MS MA ✓ Requirements ✓ ✓ ✓ Grade Index: 3.0 or above. ✓ Credits: As stipulated by the program of study, 72 credits minimum. ✓ ✓ Credits: As stipulated by the program of study, 36 credits minimum. ✓ ✓ Residence: A minimum of 36 credits must be completed at UCC. ✓ Time limitations: A maximum of 7 years to satisfy all the requirements. ✓ ✓ Time limitations: A maximum of 4 years to complete all the requirements. ✓ Candidacy examination. ✓ ✓ Comprehensive examination and research proposal. ✓ ✓ Dissertation or thesis defense. \checkmark First author in at least one (1) manuscript or co-author in at least two (2) V accepted for publication in a peer-reviewed journal. ✓ ✓ ✓ Pay graduation fees to Cashier's Office. ✓ ✓ Pay printing and binding (3 copies) fees to Cashier's Office. ✓ ✓ Deliver the approved dissertation/thesis in a flash drive. ✓ ✓ ✓ Complete Graduate Program forms. ✓ ✓ ✓ Complete Alumni Contact Information (GPBSF11). ✓ ✓ ✓ Complete Exit Survey (GPBSF12). ✓ ✓ ✓ Return locker and/or GPBS Study Room key (s) (if applicable). ✓ Complete Survey of Earned Doctorates (SED).
+PhD ✓ MS ✓ MA ✓ Requirements Grade Index: 3.0 or above Credits: As stipulated by the program of study, 72 credits minimum.
+Credits: As stipulated by the program of study, 36 credits minimum.
+Residence: A minimum of 36 credits must be completed at UCC.
+Residence: A minimum of two years of full-time work must be completed at UCC Time limitations: A maximum of 7 years to satisfy all the requirements.
+Time limitations: A maximum of 4 years to complete all the requirements Candidacy examination.
+Comprehensive examination.
+Dissertation or thesis defense.
+First author in at least one (1) manuscript or co-author in at least two (2) manuscripts accepted for publication in a peer-reviewed journal Pay graduation fees to Cashier's Office Pay printing and binding (3 copies) fees to Cashier's Office Deliver the approved dissertation/thesis electronically Graduate Program forms completed.
+Complete Alumni Contact Information (GPBSF11) Complete Exit Survey (GPBSF12)